-According to Sari Shepphird PhD, eating disorder specialist and author of 100 Questions & Answers About Anorexia Nervosa, eating disorders have a strong genetic connection.
-For example, a child whose parent suffered with an eating disorder is 12 times more likely to be diagnosed with one.
+According to Sari Shepphird Ph.D., eating disorder specialist and author of 100 Questions & Answers About Anorexia Nervosa, eating disorders have a strong genetic connection.
+For example, a child whose parent suffered from an eating disorder is 12 times more likely to be diagnosed with one.
 And according to the National Eating Disorders Association, some individuals have altered brain chemicals making them more vulnerable to eating disorders.

 “Parents can prevent a certain amount of disordered eating,” says Laura Collins author of Eating with Your Anorexic: How My Child Recovered Through Family-Based Treatment and Yours Can Too.
 “But some young people seem to be so deeply predisposed toward this illness that they will develop it no matter what their environment is.”